NKI-AI/xdrt/README.md

 * Utilities to read (compressed) 3D and 4D XDR files in python.
 * Ability to read XVI files and link planning scans with cone-beam CT scans.
 * `xdr2img` command line utility to convert xdr images to ITK supported formats.
-* `xvi2img` command line utility converts all fractions to ITK supported formats.
+* `xvi2img` command line utility converts a fraction (reconstruction) to ITK supported formats.
+* `xvi2dcm` command line utility converts a fraction (reconstruction) to dicom.

 ## How to use
 The package needs to compile the decompression library, which can be done with:
 `python setup.py install` or with `pip install git+https://github.com/NKI-AI/xdrt.git` or from PyPi using `pip install xdrt`.
 Detailed installation instructions are available in the [documentation](https://docs.aiforoncology.nl/xdrt/installation.html).

 * The command line program `xdr2img image.xdr image.nrrd` converts images from XDR